What's the very first lens you should buy?

 Q: What's the first lens I should buy?

 The very first lens that I bought?
-I shipped it on its merry little way to Adorama's used department years ago.
-I remember looking at lenses the summer after high school and wondering, how could they charge more for a fixed lens?
+I bought it the summer after high school after a week-long google search.
+I remember wondering how in the world they could charge more for a fixed lens?

 Your lens needs will be different based on what you photograph: real estate, food, weddings, seniors, newborns, your own kiddos, etc. But I think there is a go-to lens that works for each situation (aside from sports photography)!
 That lens?